NFDI4Chem/nmrxiv/README.md

 ## Help Desk

-If you discover any issue or need any support please raise a ticket at our [Help Desk](https://helpdesk.nfdi4chem.de/).
+If you discover any issue or need any support please raise a ticket at our [Help Desk](https://helpdesk.nfdi4chem.de/) or or write to us at info@nmrxiv.org.

 ## Features and Bugs